eeeeaaii/vodka/GUIDETOCONTRIBUTING.md

 The `testing` folder contains the test framework.

+> **_NOTE:_**  to navigate into the packages session with the query string, you need to create a file called webenv.txt inside the server folder, and put the string "local" in it.

 ## How to Contribute

 The process for contributing would be something like this: